goldenphoenix713/Unum/README.md

 Introduction
 -------------------------------------------------------------------------

 Unum stands for 'unit-numbers'.
 It is a Python module that allows you to define and manipulate quantities with units attached such as 60 seconds, 500 watts, 42 miles-per-hour, 100 kg per square meter, 14400 bits per second, 30 dollars, and so on.

 Features include:
-- Exceptions for incorrect use of units.
+- Exceptions for incorrect use of units (such as adding incompatible units).
 - Automatic and manual conversion between compatible units.
 - Easily extended to arbitrary units.
 - Integration with any type supporting arithmetic operations, including Numpy arrays and standard library types like complex and fractions.Fraction.